mikeymurph77/OLDmikeymurph77.github.io/source/_posts/Starting-Things-Off-2019.md

 ## Grow your brain!

-My father would always tell us to "Have fun and grow your brain!" before we went to school each day.
+Before heading off for school every day, my father would always tell us to "Have fun and grow your brain!".
 I always thought this was a bit corny, but it was a good reminder that learning can be fun if you have the right perspective.

 As I got older that message slipped and learning became a chore.

 I'm starting 2019 with this message fresh in mind.
 I have a lot to learn, and yes some of these topics are as dry as Spongebob when he entered Sandy's bio-dome without water.
-If I have the right perspective, and can apply what I learn at work or side projects, then learning will feel less like a chore and become more of a game.
+If I have the right perspective, and can apply what I learn at work or on side projects, then learning will feel less like a chore and become more of a game.

 ## I ~~HATE~~ like reading.